berfarah/config/README.md

 This repository's purpose is to hold configuration files securely, using AES-256 encryption.

-It uses `openssl` and a `[environment].key` to encrypt your decrypted files (put in the `./decrypted` folder.
+It uses `openssl` and a `[environment].key` to encrypt your files.

 ### Initial setup

-In order to install the commit hooks, just run `bin/setup`.
+In order to install the necessary dependencies, just run `bin/setup`.

 You will need a matching `[environment].key` file in order to en/decrypt files for this repository.

-### Decrypting files

-Upon changing branches or updating the repository, it automatically decrypts the remote contents, overwriting your local decrypted files.

-### Committing Changes

-In order to commit your changes to configuration files you will want to run

-    bin/run encrypt

-This encrypts your files, at which point you can add them to staging.
+Available environments:
+- development
+- staging

 ### Usage with other repositories

-If you would like your config files to remain in sync, you'll want to create a script in other repositories that symlinks in the decrypted files.
+If you would like your config files to remain in sync, you'll want to create a script in other repositories that symlinks them.